natekimball/stochastic_processes/README.md

 ## Solving Irreducible Markov Chain for the Stationary Distribution

+This algorithm finds the eigenvalue = 1 of the matrix, and then finds the eigenvector corresponding to that eigenvalue.
+The eigenvector, normalized to sum to 1, is the stationary distribution of the Markov Chain.

-First, edit stat_dist.py to use the desired matrix, then run the following command
+First, edit stat_dist.py to use the desired matrix, then run the following command:
 ```
 python stat_dist.py
 ```